Pramod-Bhosale67/System-Design/README.md

 All diagrams are available in the Diagrams folder.
 You can directly view them from the repository or download them for reference.

+**📌NOTE: How to Use**
+1. filename.drawio.svg -> This file contains the daigram of the system.
+2. filename.png -> this file contains requirement of the system.
+3. filename.drawio -> this is the main file, which can be imported into the draw.io website.

 **📚 Topics Covered**

 1. Parking Lot System